SrGaabriel/soma/README.md

 # ➕ soma

-A prototype programming language to learn Haskell and delve deeper into functional programming & FP language design
+A pure functional programming language with strong static type inference and type classes made with performance in mind.

 Current features: